loda-lang/loda-programs/programs/oeis/list2.md

 * [A267647](http://oeis.org/A267647) ([L16 program](267/A267647.asm)): a(n) = g_n(4), where g is the weak Goodstein function defined in A266202.
 * [A267649](http://oeis.org/A267649) ([L04 program](267/A267649.asm)): a(1) = a(2) = 2 then a(n) = 4 for n>2.
 * [A267654](http://oeis.org/A267654) ([L14 program](267/A267654.asm)): Irregular triangle of palindromic subsequences.
 Every row has 2*n+1 terms.
 From the second row, there are only two alternated numbers: 2*n+4 and 2*n+2.
+* [A267661](http://oeis.org/A267661) ([L22 program](267/A267661.asm)): Number of nX2 0..1 arrays with every repeated value in every row unequal to the previous repeated value, and in every column equal to the previous repeated value, and new values introduced in row-major sequential order.
 * [A267682](http://oeis.org/A267682) ([L06 program](267/A267682.asm)): a(n) = 2*a(n-1) - 2*a(n-3) + a(n-4) for n > 3, with initial terms 1, 1, 4, 8.
 * [A267691](http://oeis.org/A267691) ([L20 program](267/A267691.asm)): a(n) = (n + 1)*(6*n^4 - 21*n^3 + 31*n^2 - 31*n + 30)/30.
 * [A267700](http://oeis.org/A267700) ([L22 program](267/A267700.asm)): "Tree" sequence in a 90 degree sector of the cellular automaton of A160720.